40 Best Ways to Jumpstart Your Career

 Your clerical tendencies are perfect for a career in middle management, but unless you’re in accounting, they don’t bode well for a position at the top of your company’s food chain.
 Take a look at the brass running most organizations: They have short attention spans, lose things constantly, are quick to anger, and forget conversations within five minutes of having them.
 They have ADD.
 You have OCD.
 It would be great if these two personality types could find their way to a more functional middle ground, but in my experience, a neatnik can no more ruffle his files than an executive looney bird can relax long enough to focus his attention.

 That doesn’t mean you shouldn’t try though.
 Start by nurturing your looser, more creative side (yes, you have one).
 Also realize that your mania lends you certain strengths, such as the ability to manage your time and resist stress while the suit in the corner office sweats deadlines and pulls at the last strands of his thinning coif.
-And for more on work styles, find out what makes the 14 Youngest Billionaires in America stand out.

 Dress for the job you want